-The curriculum development was led by the former Head of Programme, Associate Professor of Philosophy of Language, Alexander Davies.
-He, and the team of lecturers who will teach the updated curriculum, have designed the curriculum to make salient why and how justifiable solutions to the sorts of challenges facing the world today (climate change, aging populations, technological automation, pushes to return us to a multipolar world) require defensible answers to philosophical questions.
-“The programme still prepares students for doctoral studies if that’s what they want to do, but it now also works much harder to support students who want to pursue alternative career paths.
-The idea was to offer a philosophy MA that allows students with an interest in philosophy to train in the discipline without thereby needing to commit in their studies to a single and purely academic career,” adds Davies.
+The curriculum development was led by the former Head of Programme, Associate Professor of Philosophy of Language, Alex Davies.
+Together with the team of lecturers who will teach the updated curriculum, the new programme is designed to highlight why and how addressing the challenges facing the world today—such as climate change, ageing populations, technological automation, and the shift towards a multipolar world—requires well-founded philosophical reasoning.
+“The programme still prepares students for doctoral studies if that is their goal, but it now places greater emphasis on supporting students who wish to pursue alternative career paths.
+The aim was to create a Philosophy MA that allows students with an interest in the subject to train in the discipline without being limited to a solely academic career,” explains Davies.

 Who is the curriculum open to?